Suella Braverman: Early life and education

-Career
+Legal career

 Braverman was called to the bar at Middle Temple in 2005.
 She completed pupillage at 2–3 Gray's Inn Square (now Cornerstone Barristers) but did not start tenancy there, beginning practice at the London branch of a large Birmingham set, No5 Chambers.
 She worked in litigation including the judicial review "basics" for a government practitioner of immigration and planning law.
-She passed the New York bar exam in 2006 and was thereafter licensed to practise law in the state.
-That licence was suspended in 2021 after she did not re-register as an attorney.
+She passed the New York bar examination in 2006, becoming licensed to practise law in the state until the licence was suspended in 2021 after she did not re-register as an attorney.
 She was appointed to the Attorney General's C panel of counsel, the entry level, undertaking basic government cases, in 2010.

-Conservative candidate
+Braverman founded the Africa Justice Foundation in 2010 alongside barristers Cherie Booth and Philip Riches.

+Parliamentary career

 Braverman's name was already on the list of Conservative parliamentary candidates at the time of the 2003 Brent East by-election, and she had to be persuaded not to seek the nomination.
 Her mother, Uma Fernandes, a Conservative councillor, was selected to fight the seat, and Braverman campaigned for her.
-During the campaign, Braverman was featured in The Guardian in an article titled "The road to No 10".
+During the campaign, Braverman (as Fernandes) was included in an article in The Guardian newspaper with title "The road to No 10".

 At the 2005 general election, Braverman contested Leicester East, finishing in second place behind Labour's Keith Vaz, who won with a 15,876-vote (38.4%) majority.
-She sought selection as the Conservative candidate in Bexhill and Battle, but was unsuccessful, and was eventually selected to be the Conservative candidate in Fareham.
+She sought selection as the Conservative candidate in Bexhill and Battle, but was unsuccessful, and was eventually selected to be the Conservative candidate for Fareham in Hampshire.
 Braverman also sought election to the London Assembly at the 2012 Assembly elections and was placed fourth on the Conservative London-wide list; only the first three Conservative candidates were elected.